 Research and development (R&D) by companies is being actively encouraged through a range of tax incentives including an increased deduction for R&D revenue spending and a payable R&D tax credit for companies not in profit.
-At Select Accountants Ltd, we can provide R&D advice for your company in the Warwickshire area.
+At Select Accountants Ltd, we can provide R&D advice for your company in the Leicestershire area.

 Research and development (R&D) by UK companies is being actively encouraged by the government through a range of tax incentives.
 The government views investment in R&D as a key to economic success.
 It is committed to driving innovation in the economy by encouraging more companies to claim R&D tax relief.